 It’s not a bargain if it doesn’t work

-This same story can be applied to any contracted service.
+This same story can be applied to any contracted service, including IT services.
 If your organization relies on technology, like most companies do these days, did you settle for the cheapest option?
-Does that make sense considering today’s ever-evolving technology and threats to your security?
-If you’re in an industry with any regulatory or audit concerns, or if you maintain any data, or if technology helps keep your business moving forward, the answer is simple: No.
+Does that make sense considering today’s ever-evolving technology and increasing cybersecurity threats daily?
+If you’re in an industry with any regulatory or audit concerns, if you maintain any data, or if technology helps keep your business moving forward, the answer is simple: No.

-Sure, there are low cost managed I.T. service providers (MSPs).
+Sure, there are low cost managed IT service providers (MSPs).
 They provide you with a low operational maturity level (OML) (link to updated OML blog) at a low monthly rate.
 The problem is, your goal is to have high operational maturity.
 Why?
 Because companies with higher operational maturity consistently deliver EBITDA percentage about three times higher than those with a median OML.
 And beyond that, a higher operational maturity means purposeful planning for your IT, which helps you adapt your business as the world changes.

 Low-cost MSPs don’t know what the true costs are, they just know a cheap workaround.
 They sound good when presenting numbers to earn your business, but after a few months, the workaround stops working, and they’ve had to come in several more times to re-fix the issue that you keep complaining about.

 That’s about the time the “cheap” MSP realizes they’re losing money on you.
 They start to bill your company for work that falls outside your contract scope, or force you to upgrade unnecessarily to new equipment that masks the issues you’re experiencing.
 Then you, as a company, end up paying more than the contract you were quoted.
 Add up the numbers for “additional services,” and you find that you’re spending the same as that high-operational maturity MSP had quoted you.
 But it’s not a wash, because now you’re paying the same while receiving less service and lower quality.

 There is always a price associated with service quality